 Staying true to its own attributes, The Illinois Model has evolved organically and unpredictably.
 One of its depictions is a 3-axis model:

 STRESS.
-The Stress axis balances system capabilities and demands.
+The Stress axis (or Fitness axis) balances system capabilities anddemands.
 It accounts for emotion, time, resources, fragility, knowledge, resiliency, and mental bandwidth.
 Stress is a mixture of mental, physical, and emotional limits.

 PREDICTABILITY.
-The Predictability axis accounts for the known/reliable and the uncertain/chaotic.
+The Predictability axis (or Control axis) accounts for the known/reliable and the uncertain/chaotic.
 This includes the expectations and the functions within the system…the inputs and outputs.
 It balances Rules vs Creative environments and seeks to find a balance between the custom and the standardized.

 STRATEGY.
-The final axis (which was really the first!) is the Strategic dimension.
+The final axis is the Strategic dimension (or Tactical Philosophy).
 It accounts for and prioritizes the tensions between leadership & management, How & Why, concept & details, justification & method, and much more.

 The Illinois Model has also been used to connect emotional intelligence, risk management, generalism & specialism, educational curriculum, supervision, and policy design.